Sunday, May 24, 2026

 The scientific explanation doesn’t stay vague.
 The lack of sleep theory doesn’t unnecessarily venture into computer socket failure.
 The later must have a separate “good explanation”.

-The dangereous thing about astrological explanations are that they are dead ends for knowledge creation.
+The dangereous thing about astrological explanations is that they are dead ends for knowledge creation.
 For example, a good explanation for the socket failure is that is wet due to poor maintenance of a waterline.
 The explanation can be tested.
 If true then the control actions can be taken and future failures can be predicted.
-If its chandrashtamam why bother maintenance?
+If it is chandrashtamam why bother maintenance?
 There is no room to improve the explanations, predict future and plan course of action.

 Knowledge is as Deutsch puts it, information with causal power, specifically "good explanations" that can transform physical objects and solve problems which is exactly what is required for a better future.
 The observation or evidence is available.
 But the explanations are the fundamental difference between astrology and scientific explanations.
 Therefore, it is not the evidence that is the greatest thing about science but it’s the “good explanations” that are falsifiable and hard-to-vary.